anandu-k-c/Go-Web-App-DevOps/README.md

 	2) CI/CD Pipeline Automation:

 	•	Integrated GitHub Actions for continuous integration and deployment, automating code builds, testing, and pushing Docker images to Docker Hub.
-	•	Configured ArgoCD for continuous delivery, ensuring automated deployment of new application versions to the EKS cluster, while providing GitOps-style version control.
+	•	Implemented GitOps based tool ArgoCD for continuous delivery, ensuring automated deployment of new application versions to the EKS cluster.

 	3) Containerization: